 That is why my son happened to have a cascarón the day we moved out of Santa Barbara, three years ago.
 I was the recipient.

 My son moved away a year ago, so he couldn’t have thrown it.
-But I do remember that, when we moved, he informed me that was saving another cascarón for when I least expected it.
+But I do remember that, when we moved, he informed me that he was saving another cascarón for when I least expected it.

 Clearly, my son had secretly trained the cat throw the cascarón at me on this day.
 Luckily for me, it’s tough to throw accurately when one has claws instead of thumbs.